When is the Best Time of Year to Visit Eryri (Snowdonia)?

 Autumn in Snowdonia

-Autumn in Snowdonia brings with it a slower pace.
+Autumn in Eryri (Snowdonia) brings with it a slower pace.
 As the weather begins to turn more towards rain, a quieter magic emerges across the vast landscape.

 The crowds begin to fade, the air turns crisp, and the landscape shifts into warm tones; it’s a photographer’s dream and a haven for walkers who prefer a touch of solitude and a seemingly endless trail of amber ground smattered amongst the greenery in every possible direction… as long as you don’t mind a touch of unpredictability in the weather.

-Temperatures range from 11°C to 17°C, with September often still feeling pleasantly mild before things cool more noticeably in October and November.
+Temperatures range from 11°C to 17°C, with September often still feeling pleasantly mild before things cool more noticeably in October.
 Rain becomes more frequent as the season progresses, but with the right layers, it only adds to the mystical atmosphere.

 The best activities in autumn include: